rpm-software-management/rpm/docs/manual/tags.md

 ## Installed packages

+Some information on how exactly a package got installed can not be known before hand.
+RPM though adds a few tags to the header during installation before adding it to the rpmdb.

 Filestates     | 1029 | char array   | Per-file installed status information (installed/skipped/forced etc)
 Installcolor   | 1127 | int32        | "Color" of transaction in which the package was installed.
 Installtid     | 1128 | int32        | ID of transaction in which the package was installed.